murchandamus/bips/bip-update-process.md

 ### Changelog

-To help implementers understand updates to a BIP, any changes after it has reached Proposed are tracked with version, date, and description in a Changelog section.
+To help implementers understand updates to a BIP, any changes after it has reached Complete are tracked with version, date, and description in a Changelog section.
 The version number is inspired by semantic versioning (MAJOR.MINOR.PATCH).
-The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be rare after a BIP is Proposed, and only happen in well-grounded exceptional cases to a BIP that is Deployed).
+The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be rare after a BIP is Complete, and only happen in well-grounded exceptional cases to a BIP that is Deployed).
 The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
 The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
-The version should start at 1.0.0 with the date the BIP was promoted to Proposed.
+The version should start at 1.0.0 with the date the BIP was promoted to Complete.
 An example of a Changelog section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
 After a BIP receives a Changelog, the Preamble must indicate the latest version in the Revision header.